ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## Sending and receiving messages

 When an object sends a message to another object across a CapTP boundary, it either expects a reply or not.
-If the object expects a reply a [promise](#promises) is created to represent the reply.
+If the object expects a reply, a [promise](#promises) is created to represent the reply.
 To do this, we send a [`op:deliver`](#op-deliver) message.
 If the message is delivered without importing an answer, this is an [`op:deliver-only`](#op-deliver-only) message.